Jordan Peele’s directorial debut, Get Out, may be a horror movie, but the real unease comes from its commentary on race.

 - In the prologue, Andre Hayworth is on the phone to his girlfriend.
 He tells her where he is, and that he’s lost.
 The girl is Rose, who tells her grandfather / ‘Walter’ where to find him.

 - When Dean gives Chris a tour of the house he shows him the kitchen saying, “my mother loved her kitchen, so we keep a part of her here.”
-He means Georgina, who has been taken over by his mother.
+He means Georgina, whose body has been taken over by his mother.

 - Dean tells Chris: “We hired Georgina and Walter to help care for my parents.
 When they died I couldn’t bear to let ‘em go.”
 This is a confession, except it’s not the servants he kept on but (through them) his parents.